ACookOSU522/Capstone_Project/README.md

 ![QuickDBD-Free Diagram (1)](https://user-images.githubusercontent.com/106544424/199624648-d2bca78f-635f-4b54-a92a-d4895a09ca37.png)

 Database
+1- loading tables into SQLalchemy using master data sets and cleaned version 2-
+3-
 ![Capture](https://user-images.githubusercontent.com/106544424/199624661-3b35a639-209a-484e-a04d-b8ac86e493a5.PNG)

-Supervised Machine Learning: Linear regression and Random Forest Classification
+### Supervised Machine Learning: Linear regression and Random Forest Classification:

-	This dataset contains 10 columns which means we are dealing with irrelevant content.

-	Droped the non-beneficial columns such as 'Unnamed: 0', 'LandAverageTemperatureUncertainty', 'LandMaxTemperatureUncertainty', 'LandMinTemperatureUncertainty', 'LandAndOceanAverageTemperatureUncertainty' for machine learning process.
+1- Preliminary feature engineering and preliminary feature selection, including decision-making process.

-	Unnamed column was dropped as it is a secondary index column and not needed for testing.
+	- Unnamed column was dropped as it is a secondary index column and not needed for testing.

-	All Uncertainty colums were dropped since they dont have clear contributions to the average data we are testing.
+		- All Uncertainty colums were dropped since they do not clearly contribute to the average data we are testing.

-	After the pre-processing, the dataset now contains 5 data relative columns.
+2- Out of the data that was left after pre-processing, we found that the most relevant columns to determine land and ocean average temperature are "LandAverageTemperature", "LandMaxTemperature", and, "LandMinTemperature".
+We also found that it did not make sense to use "LandAndOceanAverageTemperature" to predict any of the other variables, so we made this our target variable.
+	- Considering the data we had included features and targets, the best way to map the data was through supervised machine learning.

+3- Description of how data was split into train and test set
+	- Early machine modeling tested on 25% of data with pipeline linear regression MAE 7.3%, and Random Forest Model MAE 6.4%, testing r-squared of 99%.
+	- Considering we have about 1992 rows of data after pre-processing, we found that training about 75% of the data, to then test on 25% of the data was the best split.

+4- Model choice including advantages and disadvantages
+	- accuracy score + image
+	- Since our target value is continuous, we decided that a multiple linear regression model was best.
+	- The advantages associated with this model include being simple to implement, the algorithm works best when there is a clear linear relationship between the dependent and independent variables.
+	- Some disadvantages include that it assumes a straight-line relationship between independent and dependent variables, it does not take into account the attributes involved, outliers can have great impact on the data.
+	- Since linear regression looks at the relationship between the mean of the variables, the whole story and description of variables is not being told.

-Dashboard with Interactive Tableau Story and GIF Visualization
+### Dashboard with Interactive Tableau Story and GIF Visualization

 ![Tableau trend model](https://user-images.githubusercontent.com/106544424/199624753-4d85f91b-fbde-4911-a330-3345f1383798.png)